aslawson42/pawlette/README.md

 # Pawlette
 A prototype for an art gallery website.
-This website uses Vue.js and CSS custom properties, but is otherwise vanilla HTML, CSS, and ES6.
+This website uses Vue.js and CSS custom properties, but is otherwise vanilla HTML, CSS, and JS.

 ## Hot Reloading Server